 Your Fiscal Responsibilities

-Tax-exempt status and your status as an RSO are contingent upon the fact that all your organization’s funds are housed within the University’s financial structures and that your Leadership and Student Involvement account is your only financial account.
-Additionally, you must not transact or hold funds via any third-party systems, including eCommerce applications (Paypal, Eventbrite, Square, etc).
+Tax-exempt status and your status as an RSO are contingent upon the fact that all your organization’s funds are housed within the University’s financial structures and that your CLI account is your only financial account.
+Additionally, you must not transact or hold funds via any third-party systems, including eCommerce applications (Venmo, Paypal, Eventbrite, Square, etc).

 Any funds raised by your organization are to be deposited into your Center for Leadership and Involvement account as outlined in the Deposits section.

 Any expenses should be submitted by your RSO’s financial designees through Blueprint at least three full weeks before a check is needed.
 You will be able to track the status of your Purchase Requests online, through Blueprint.

 It is the responsibility of your organization, and your treasurer, in particular, to manage your account responsibility, to keep track of your account balance, and to prevent your RSO from developing a deficit that may impact your ability to continue your program.

 Groups who do not maintain a positive account balance will be enrolled in the Student Organization Debt Reduction Program, and access to some resources may be limited until the deficit is resolved.